PhlipArima.com

 that reflects my own.

-i am sitting on the floor looking up
+I am sitting on the floor looking up

-at the bare bulb. it brightens
+at a bare bulb. it brightens

-as it filament burns-out. leaving me
+as its filament burns-out, leaving me

 in doubt.